Will the Wizards cover the spread vs. the Magic? Promo Codes, Betting Trends, Records ATS

 Additional Wizards Insights & Trends

-- Washington has gone 1-9 over its last 10 games, with a 4-6 record against the spread in that span.
+- Washington has a 4-6 record against the spread while finishing 1-9 overall in its last 10 contests.

-- The Wizards have gone over the total in four of their last 10 games.
+- In their past 10 games, the Wizards have gone over the total four times.

 Bet on this or any NBA matchup at BetMGM